UEFA Euro 2024 bids

 The bidding process of UEFA Euro 2024 ended on 27 September 2018 in Nyon, Switzerland, when Germany was announced to be the host.
 Two bids came before the deadline, 3 March 2017, which were Germany and Turkey as single bids.

 Hosting requirements

 Press agencies revealed on 24 October 2013, that the European football governing body UEFA would have decided on the host of Euro 2024 in 2017.
 The bidding concept for UEFA Euro 2024 was ratified on 9 December 2016.

-For the first time ever, bid requirements must contain specific criteria relating to the respect of human rights, based on the United Nations "Guiding Principles on Business and Human Rights".
+For the first time ever, bid requirements had to contain specific criteria relating to the respect of human rights, based on the United Nations "Guiding Principles on Business and Human Rights".

 The tournament is expected to continue the format of the 2016 and 2020 editions, with a total of 51 matches taking place for a duration of up to 32 days, with 24 teams competing in the tournament.

-The required capacities for the ten stadiums are as follows:
+The required capacities for the ten stadiums were as follows: